 Mr Penias holds a Bachelor in Business Management, University of Papua New Guinea (UPNG) and a Diploma in Business Studies (Accounting Major), Divine Word University.

-Mr Dominic Ira is responsible for the Internal Audit and Compliance Division (IACD), Organisational Strategy Division (OSD), Provincial and District Financial Management Division (PDFMD), and FAID.
+Mr Dominic Ira is responsible for the Internal Audit and Compliance Division (IACD), Government Office Allocation Committee (GOAC) and Financial Accountability & Inspection Division (FAID).

 Prior to this Mr Ira held the position of First Assistant Secretary, Financial Control Division.